online4baby/O4B-Tech-Task/README.md

 If the user is on a basket page, they could have numerous items in their shopping basket, which means numerous quantity controls would be required.
 This possibility of the need for multiple instances should be a factor to bear in mind when developing the feature.

 We are only interested in the functional logic for the feature, and its integration into a basic UI; its presentation is out of scope for this task.
-The UX team are still debating the look and feel, so you need to just get the feature working, it can be styled later.
+Tailwind is included in the HTML if you want to apply some basic classes to help you develop it but the UX team are still debating the look and feel, so you need to just get the feature working, it can be styled later.

 ## Feature RoadMap